rridane/rridane/README.md

 # 🧩 rridane

-> Building, scaling, and teaching modern cloud-native platforms
+> Designing and building end-to-end systems — from resilient cloud-native backends to high-performance front-end experiences.
 Welcome 👋

 Here you’ll find all the **tools I use daily** to: